Some of Our Favorite DC-Area Restaurants Are Now Offering Takeout and Delivery

 Bad Saint

-The tiny mod-Filipino restaurant is offering a nightly takeout menu, so you can dig into house-made pancit noodles, beef-and-quail-egg empanadas, and lobster with durian and coconut milk without standing in line (and they’ve also shifted to reservation-only dinners at the restaurant).
+The tiny mod-Filipino restaurant is offering a nightly takeout menu, so you can dig into house-made pancit noodles, beef-and-quail-egg empanadas, and lobster with durian and coconut milk without standing in line.
 Call 202-733-4507 to order.

 Call Your Mother